Pompeii is an ancient Roman city located near the coast of the Bay of Naples, Italy.

 Pompeii has been a popular Italian tourist spot for the past 250 years.
 More than 4 million tourists buy tickets for Pompeii ruins every year.

-It is believed that with so many tourists, the ruins of Pompeii are getting affected.
+It is believed that with so many tourists, the ruins of Pompeii are being affected.

-Some parts of the Pompeii ruins even collapse – like the 2,000-year-old “House of the Gladiators” which collapsed in 2010.
+Some parts of the Pompeii ruins collapsed – like the 2,000-year-old “House of the Gladiators” in 2010.

 These Pompeii and Mount Vesuvius facts are certainly mind-blowing!
 We hope they spiked your curiosity.

-When you do visit Pompeii do check out how many of these facts hold true.
+When you visit Pompeii, check out how many of these facts hold.
 If possible, try digging some of your own.

 # Britannica.com